blankaex/blog/_posts/2023-07-23-starter-watches.md

 Next on my list is the Timex Fairfield.
 I opted for the mundane (read: versatile) black-band-white-dial combo so that this watch could fill a different niche to the A700.
 It's casual enough to be worn with a T-shirt, but also won't look *too* out of place with an OCBD.

 It's a humble quartz watch with a mineral glass crystal and chrome-plated brass case, again on the lower end of the spectrum.
-Due to this, the Timex Midtown was actually a more enticing pick due to its stainless steel construction and 38mm diameter, which would fit me better than the Fairfield's 41mm.
+Due to this, the Timex Midtown was actually a more enticing pick initially due to its stainless steel construction and 38mm diameter, which would fit me better than the Fairfield's 41mm.

 {% capture images %}
     {{ site.url }}/assets/res/2023-07-23-starter-watches/midtown.jpg